Zack-911/ForgeVsc/README.md

 - Define custom token operators, function names, and even add themed styling with full JSON control.

 ### ⚡ Autocomplete
-- Get real-time suggestions for ForgeScript and your custom functions as you type.
+- Get real-time suggestions for ForgeScript functions, events and enums and your custom functions as you type.

 ### 🧠 Hover Info
 - Hover over a function to see its description, argument details, aliases, bracket behavior, and examples.